Use these links to easily navigate this page:

 Upon receiving an application, the OIEPB program will verify with the CAPR that the above stated criteria have been met.

 Applicants must be either a Permanent Resident, Convention Refugee, or a Canadian Citizen and be living in Ontario to be eligible for the OIEPB Program.

 Applicants must be living in Ontario.
-This must be verified by a rental agreement, utility bill or an Ontario driver’s licence.
+This must be verified by a rental agreement, utility bill, passport or an Ontario driver’s licence.

 - Complete 2 full-time clinical placements (one 4-week & one 5-week placement)

 - Basic computer literacy and email access

 - Fulfil English language requirement

 English proficiency is a key requirement for professional communications within physical therapy practice.
 Therefore, language proficiency test scores are a very important part of the application process.
 To succeed in the OIEPB Comprehensive Bridging Program, applicants are expected to be strong in all areas of English language communication (reading, writing, speaking and listening).
 Applicants whose primary language is not English or who graduated from a university where the language of instruction, examination and clinical placement was not English must show successful completion of one of two of the accepted language proficiency tests, the Test of English as a Foreign Language iBT (TOEFL iBT) or the International English Language Testing System (IELTS) academic.
 Through experience we have seen that strong English language skills are important for success in the program, and this is why we only accept the IELTS (AC) or TOEFL iBT as a language requirement to ensure fairness and consistency amongst our applicants.

 The minimum requirement for admission to the Comprehensive Bridging Program are TOEFL iBT scores of:

 - 92/120 overall and 21/30 on the writing and speaking sections